toddamoda/pyyxellsfgffg/docs/source/references/contributing.rst

 Bug reports must:

-1. Include a short, self-contained python snipper reproducing the problem.
+1. Include a short, self-contained python snippet reproducing the problem.
    You can format the code nicely by using `GitLab Flavored Markdown
    <https://docs.gitlab.com/ee/user/markdown.html#gitlab-flavored-markdown-gfm>`_::